cytopia/terraform-aws-route53-zone/README.md

 **Public** hosted zones can be created with or without a delegation set.
 **Private** hosted zones will always have the default VPC from the current region attached, but can optionally also attach more VPCs from any region.

-**NS records** for sub zones are added automatically to their corresponding root zone, allowing the user to customize the TTL.
+When adding delegated secondary zones, the **NS records** are added automatically to their corresponding root zone.
+The only thing to you need to choose is the TTL in seconds of those NS records per item.

 ## Usage